 With its gorgeous beaches, legendary nightlife and fun samba vibes everywhere, no trip to Brazil is complete without the Rio De Janeiro experience.
 Here parties go all night and few venues are able to contain the fun instead, people overflow onto the streets to the thrum of live music.
 Some of Rio’s best accommodations lie along its golden coast; the view out of a sun-kissed balcony against the backdrop of deep blue waters is spectacular.

 Neighbourhoods in Rio de Janeiro

-Before you book, it is important to understand the layout of the city.
+Before you book, you must plan your packing to fit the essential things, clothes you want to carry with you.
+Also it is important to understand the layout of the city.
 Based on what you wish to do here, you can book a hotel/resort accordingly.
 Rio is the second-largest city in Brazil; a sprawling urban jungle with so much to do.
 Here is a guide to some of its main sites and the attractions near them.

 The downtown financial and business centre, nestled among the modern, shiny, new buildings are many historic relics from the country’s rich past.
 Buildings of note include the Municipal Theatre, National Library, and National Museum of Fine Arts.

 A charming little neighbourhood which witnessed a renaissance in the past few decades, thanks to a spike in tourism.
 Hop on the historic tram instead of climbing the steep hills and take it to the tip-top of Santa Teresa.
 The walk back down offers many viewpoints and some of the most gorgeous panoramic views of coastal Rio.
 On your way down, don’t miss one of the best views Santa Teresa has to offer; the Parque das Ruínas.